 - 7.41 The historic environment makes a positive contribution to the character and distinctiveness of Chelmsford through its diversity and quality of heritage assets.
-The Local Plan sets out the Council's aims to conserve and enhance the historic environment through designation and review of Conservation Areas; preservation and enrichment of Listed Buildings, Scheduled Monuments and Registered Parks and Gardens; and maintenance of the Heritage at Risk Register and Local Buildings at Risk Register. - 7.42 In determining applications, the impact of a proposal on the significance of Designated and Non-Designated Heritage Assets and any harm to these assets that may occur is balanced against the perceived benefits of the scheme.
+The Local Plan sets out the Councils aims to conserve and enhance the historic environment through designation and review of Conservation Areas; preservation and enrichment of Listed Buildings, Scheduled Monuments and Registered Parks and Gardens; and maintenance of the Heritage at Risk Register and Local Buildings at Risk Register. - 7.42 In determining applications, the impact of a proposal on the significance of Designated and Non-Designated Heritage Assets and any harm to these assets that may occur is balanced against the perceived benefits of the scheme.
 Account is also taken for any archaeological importance on the proposal site, and where possible, an approach will be taken to protect, preserve and/or enhance these features. - 7.43 These requirements are set out in Local Plan Policies: - S3 Conserving and Enhancing the Historic Environment - DM13 Designated Heritage Assets - DM14 Non-Designated Heritage Asset - DM15 Archaeology

 7.44 The majority of these policies are monitored through analysis of appeal decisions which is commented upon in Section 8.
-The remaining key indicators, targets and output observed through the monitoring year 2022 to 2023 are listed below in tables 23 and 24.
+The remaining key indicators, targets and output observed through the monitoring year 2023 to 2024 are listed below in tables 21 and 22.

-Table 23 - Remaining Key Indicators for Protecting the Historic Environment
+Table 21 - Remaining Key Indicators for Protecting the Historic Environment

-Description Output Number of Conservation Area Appraisals and Management Plans completed 0 Number of Parishes assessed for the Register of Buildings of Local Value 1 Number of sites and buildings added to National Heritage at Risk Register 0 Number of sites and buildings removed from the National Heritage at Risk Register 1 Number of sites and buildings added to the local Buildings at Risk Register 2 Number of sites and buildings removed from the local Buildings at Risk Register 1
+Description Output Number of Conservation Area Appraisals and Management Plans completed 1 Number of Parishes assessed for the Register of Buildings of Local Value 3 Number of sites and buildings added to National Heritage at Risk Register 0 Number of sites and buildings removed from the National Heritage at Risk Register 1 Number of sites and buildings added to the local Buildings at Risk Register 1 Number of sites and buildings removed from the local Buildings at Risk Register 1

-Table 24 - Targets and Progress for Protecting the Historic Environment
+Table 22 - Targets and Progress for Protecting the Historic Environment

-Target Output Target Progress Trigger for Action (Y/N) Completion of two Conservation Area Appraisals and Management Plans each year Not achieved 2022/23 Due to staff resourcing it has not been possible to complete the appraisals as the focus of the Heritage Officer has been dealing with planning applications, pre application advice, appeals, allocated sites and strategic proposals.
-Yes Completion of two Parish assessments for the Register of Buildings of Local Value per year Not achieved 2022/23 Due to staff resourcing it has not been possible to complete two parishes as the focus of the Heritage Officer has been on dealing with planning applications, pre application advice, appeals, allocated sites and strategic proposals.
-Yes Production of the National Heritage at Risk Register annually Achieved 2022/23 On track No Production of a local Buildings at Risk Register annually Achieved 2023/22 On track No Removal of two sites or buildings per annum from the local Buildings at Risk Register Not Achieved 2021/22 Not Achieved Yes All permissions granted for development are in accordance with the policy (in relation to Policies DM13, DM14 and DM15) Combined total of 5 appeals Refer to Section 8 - Appeal Decisions No
+Target Output Target Progress Trigger for Action (Y/N) Completion of two Conservation Area Appraisals and Management Plans each year Not achieved 2023/24 Due to staff resourcing it has not been possible to complete the appraisals as the focus of the Heritage Officer has been dealing with planning applications, pre application advice, appeals, allocated sites and strategic proposals.
+Yes Completion of two Parish assessments for the Register of Buildings of Local Value per year Achieved 2023/24 On track Yes Production of the National Heritage at Risk Register annually Achieved 2023/24 On track No Production of a local Buildings at Risk Register annually Achieved 2023/24 On track No Removal of two sites or buildings per annum from the local Buildings at Risk Register Not Achieved 2023/24 Not Achieved Yes All permissions granted for development are in accordance with the policy (in relation to Policies DM13, DM14 and DM15) 0 appeals Refer to Section 8 - Appeal Decisions No

-7.45 Although there has been limited progress on the annual Conservation Area Appraisals and Parish assessments for the Register of Buildings of Local Value for the reasons given, background research has now been undertaken which will enable this activity to be progressed in 2023/24.
-In addition, a Conservation Area enhancement budget (of £15,000 per year) exists and this has been effectively used in 2022/2023 to grant fund a range of projects that either enhance some of the City's Conservation Areas or support essential repairs to Listed Buildings.
+7.45 Although there has been limited progress on the annual Conservation Area Appraisals for the reasons given, other targets have been met.
 The Council's Principal Heritage Officer continues to provide expert advice regarding planning applications within the City's Conservation Areas and to Listed Buildings.